 At Indiana Wesleyan University, we believe there is a need to help the addicted in the greater community of America and the world.
 To assist individuals in breaking these addictions, we want to prepare students to work in a variety of mental health settings.
 We offer a Master's degree in Addiction Counseling that allows participants to gain hands-on experience while being clinically supervised by men and women of diverse cultural backgrounds who hold Ph.D.s in a variety of areas related to counseling.
 Indiana Wesleyan University's goal is to provide the world with highly qualified Christian counseling professionals who seek to serve their communities in character, scholarship, and leadership.

 The 48-credit-hour Master of Arts in Addiction Counseling degree program helps prepare students to meet credential requirements.
 The program adheres to current evidence-based practice, integrating a Christian worldview with a behavioral and social sciences orientation.
-Through its undergraduate and graduate Addictions Counseling programs, Indiana Wesleyan University is an Approved Education Provider of NAADAC, the Association for Addiction Professionals.
+Through its undergraduate and graduate Addictions Counseling programs, Indiana Wesleyan University is an Approved Education Provider of NAADAC, the National Association for Addiction Professionals.
+Our graduate level Addictions Counseling programs are also accredited through NASAC, The National Addiction Studies Accreditation Commission.
 Participants in this program qualify for student membership and Addiction Professional in Training national certification through NAADAC and will be academically qualified to seek accreditation and become Master Addiction Counselors upon graduation.

 Indiana Wesleyan University focuses on providing the right atmosphere for adult education and degree completion.
 Go beyond your Bachelor's degree and take the next step with a Master's degree from our Christian university.
 Call 866-468-6498 for more information about this graduate program.